sashajenner/f5p/README.md

 ## Simulator

 Simulate the creation of files in an output directory from an input directory.
-See `testing/simulator.sh` for script.
+</br></br>
+This copies files from a given input directory to the output directory and is useful for simulating a Nanopore sequencer by specifying the format structure of the sequencer's output.
+Rather than testing on a real run, one can instead simulate the creation of fast5 and fastq files.
+This can also be done realistically given the sequencing summary file of the historical run and by setting the `-r, --real-sim` option.
+See `testing/simulator.sh` for the script.

 ### Options

     -f [format], --format=[format]          Follow a specified format of fast5 and fastq files.
                                             See step 2 of "Running Analyis" above for available formats.
-                                            No format copies generically from input directory.
+                                            If no format is given, copying is done generically from the input directory.

-    -n [num], --num-batches=[num]           Copy a given number of fast5/q batches.
+    -n [num], --num-batches=[num]           Copy a given number of fast5/q reads.
                                             Or a fixed number of files if no format is given.

-    -t [time], --time-between=[time]        Time to wait in between copying batches/files.
+    -t [time], --time-between=[time]        Time to wait in between copying reads/files.

     -r, --real-sim                          Realistic simulation of fast5 and fastq files given log file in input directory.

 ### Examples

-Normal simulation with 30s between *fast5/q* batches:
+Normal simulation with 30s between *fast5/q* reads:
 </br>

 ```sh